-- Governance and accountability arrangements are clearly defined, with the Joint Estates Management Group providing strategy, direction and oversight. - There is a draft Managing Contractors Policy in place which incorporates standard templates, and is awaiting finalisation. - Testing of contracts found these to be signed by the Chief Finance Officer and contractor. - Monthly review meetings with contractors take place, although contractor review reports and audits are awaited for two new contractors. - Financial controls include Estates checks of contractor application sheets and invoices, as well as budgetary control processes.
+Report: 11th September 2017 Audit Report: Estates - Contract Management (NSC1808) SCOPE KEY FINDINGS The review focused on the management of Estates contracts, covering Governance and accountability arrangements are clearly defined, • service monitoring, contract performance and financial control processes with the Joint Estates Management Group providing strategy, over both Constabularies.
+The scope of the audit did not include tendering direction and oversight. processes.
+There is a draft Managing Contractors Policy in place which • incorporates standard templates, and is awaiting finalisation.
+MATERIALITY Testing of contracts found these to be signed by the Chief Finance The Estates Contract List as at 3rd July 2017 showed 24 contracts held, • with a combined estimated value of up to £15.4m.
+Officer and contractor.
+Monthly review meetings with contractors take place, although contractor review reports and audits are awaited for two new contractors.
+Financial controls include Estates checks of contractor application • sheets and invoices, as well as budgetary control processes.
+OVERALL ASSURANCE ASSESSMENT ACTION POINTS Operational Urgent Important Routine UBSTANTIAL ASSURANCE SUBSTANTIAL REASONABLE ASSURANCE 0 0 3 1 ASSURANCE